 Lucas Olson is a conservation biologist for Wisconsin DNR.
 He is an urban wildlife habitat specialist and developed a habitat certification program for landowners, schools, businesses, and organizations.
 Lucas also organizes data and prepares master plans for the State Natural Areas Program and maps natural communities for the Natural Heritage Inventory Program.
 He earned a B.A.
 (2003) in wildlife ecology from the University of Wisconsin–Madison where he analyzed gray wolves diets in Wisconsin.
 Lucas has restored and managed Wisconsin plant communities working for Mississippi Valley Conservancy and WisCorps Inc. He has worked on a variety of wildlife research projects including the Cascade Carnivore Project, Urban Canid Project, and the Wisconsin Frog and Toad Survey.

-Carl Schwartz chairs Bird City's steering committee after spending five years as its first director.
-He sits on the Board of Directors of the Western Great Lakes Bird and Bat Observatory and Wisconsin Society for Ornithology (WSO), editing WSO's monthly newsletter The Badger Birder.
-Along with heavy involvement in the Wisconsin Breeding Bird Atlas II, Carl is program coordinator for the Noel J. Cutright Bird Club, past president of the Friends of the Cedarburg Bog, and a member of the National Audubon Society, The Nature Conservancy, International Crane Foundation, Gathering Waters, and the Door County and Ozaukee Washington Land Trusts.
-Carl retired in 2009 as senior editor for national and international news at the Milwaukee Journal Sentinel where he had worked since graduating from the University of Illinois in 1971.
+Carl Schwartz was the founding director of Bird City Wisconsin and subsequently chaired its steering committee for three years.
+He sits on the Board of Directors for the Western Great Lakes Bird and Bat Observatory and the Wisconsin Society for Ornithology, editing WSO's monthly newsletter The Badger Birder.
+He serves on the steering committee for the Wisconsin Breeding Bird Atlas II and is program coordinator for the Noel J. Cutright Bird Club, past president of the Friends of the Cedarburg Bog, and a member of The Nature Conservancy, International Crane Foundation, Gathering Waters, and the Door County and Ozaukee Washington Land Trusts.
+Carl retired in 2009 as senior editor for national and international news at the Milwaukee Journal Sentinel, where he had worked since graduating from the University of Illinois in 1971.